martijnvdb87/php-cli/README.md

 ### Input methods

 #### Force the use to give an input
-If the given input is empty, then an required message will show up.
+If the given input is empty, then a required message will show up.
 ```php
 $input->required(string $message);
 ```